 Every irrigation project should start with a proper design.
 One that seeks to achieve uniform water application and accurate scheduling.
 The best way to achieve this is with proper sprinkler head spacing.
-Our drafting software allows us to accurately space sprinkler heads in a “head-to-head” configuration.
+Our drafting software allows us to create an irrigation design that accurately spaces sprinkler heads in a “head-to-head” configuration.
 This is standard practice in the industry and allows for the most uniform water coverage.

 By using head-to-head coverage, we can more or less cancel out this effect.
 As you can see the application is now much more uniform.